-MAC prepares for annual Christmas celebration
+MAC prepares for annual Christmas Celebration

-Erin Sites, said that in addition to the annual tree lighting, holiday music, cookies with hot cocoa, decorating stockings, and children’s visits with Santa.
-The children will receive a present directly from the North Pole.
+In addition to the annual tree lighting, holiday music, cookies with hot cocoa, decorating stockings, and children’s visits with Santa, the children will receive a present directly from the North Pole.

-“Everyone involved is looking forward to spreading Christmas joy and high spirits to our community this year,” she said.
+“Everyone involved is looking forward to spreading Christmas joy and high spirits to our community this year,” said Erin Sites, MAC assistant.
 “MAC’s Jazz Band and MAC Singers will be our entertainment for the evening.
-Mrs. Claus will read ‘The Night Before Christmas,’ and for the grand finale, Santa Claus will make his appearance!
-Of course, he won’t arrive empty-handed; he’ll certainly have surprises for all of the children!”
+Mrs. Claus will read ‘The Night Before Christmas,’ and for the grand finale, Santa Claus will make his appearance.
+Of course, he won’t arrive empty-handed; he’ll certainly have surprises for all of the children.”

 Post a comment as